 Beyond the fireplace, a chaise lounge stood in front of floor-to-ceiling plate-glass windows through which we could see a pristine blue granite pool shaded by potted palm trees and bordered by well-tended beds of trailing lantana, bright impatiens, and fragrant gardenias.
 Atrium doors in the master bedroom opened onto a wide veranda that overlooked the pool, granting the couple easy access for late-night dips in the attached Jacuzzi.

 It was here that I spotted, upon closer inspection, the telltale sign that something in this home was amiss.
-There, standing prominently at the head of that army of cushions, was a small needlework pillow bearing the sentiment,
+There, standing prominently at the head of that army of cushions, was a small silk embroidered pillow bearing the sentiment,

 NOT TONIGHT, DEAR

 Keep in mind that everything (else) about this room whispered romance: A pile of logs crackled in the fireplace.
 Sweet violin music wafted through the speaker system.
 Scented candles flickered on the nightstand.
 And that luxuriant bed beckoned, “Come.
 Drink your fill of love until morning.”